(Our full COVID safety protocol will be available soon)

 A: No more than 10 people can enter the outdoor trail at the same time.
 This is a safety issue, and also helps provide a better haunting experience for every customer.
-We will divide or combine people into groups to keep an optimal flow on busy nights.
+In 2020, we may divide large groups, but will NOT combine smaller groups into larger groups.

 Q: How long does it take to go through?

-A: Each group moves at a different pace, so it is difficult to give an exact time.
-A rule of thumb is anywhere between 20 and 30 minutes for the trail.
-Move at your own pace in the Ghoulish Garden Light Display.
+A: Each group moves at a different pace, so it is difficult to give an exact time, and the changes we have had to make this year make it particularly difficult to predict.
+A rule of thumb is anywhere between 20 and 30 minutes to do both trails.

 Q: What should I wear?

-A: You will be outside.
+A: A safety mask, which will be required in the queue lines, and highly recommended on the trail.
+You will be outside.
 Dress appropriately for cool, October weather and wear comfortable shoes for hiking/walking.

 Q: Are there chainsaws?
 Are there clowns?
 Are there ________?